hasanulhasan/the-booktown-backend/README.md

 A Book Selling website

 ## Project feature
-1- User can show books, book details and see reviews</br>
+1- User can see books, book details and see reviews</br>
 2- User can filter books by Search and Genre</br>
 3- User can sort books by Price and Date of Published</br>
 4- Authenticated User can Add book</br>